© 2024 St. Louis Public Radio

 St. Louis Public Radio

-Aldermen
+Board of Aldermen

-Two years after running for his 3rd Ward seat unopposed, Shane Cohn will have at least two challengers, including Inez Bordeaux, an activist best known for her work on the campaign to close the north St. Louis jail called The Workhouse.
+Two years after running for his 3rd Ward seat unopposed, Shane Cohn will have at least two challengers, including Inez Bordeaux, an activist best known for her work on the campaign to close the north St. Louis jail called the Workhouse.

 Bordeaux pointed to issues with gun violence and people experiencing homelessness.
 The city, she said, had not done enough to invest in solving those problems.